awsdocs/amazon-kendra-developer-guide/doc_source/API_GetSnapshots.md

 For information about the errors that are common to all actions, see [Common Errors](CommonErrors.md)\.

  ** AccessDeniedException **
+You don't have sufficient access to perform this action\.
+Please ensure you have the required permission policies and user accounts and try again\.
 HTTP Status Code: 400

  ** InternalServerException **
+An issue occurred with the internal server used for your Amazon Kendra service\.
+Please wait a few minutes and try again, or contact [ Support](http://aws.amazon.com/aws.amazon.com/contact-us) for help\.
 HTTP Status Code: 500

  ** InvalidRequestException **
 The input to the request is not valid\.
+Please provide the correct input and try again\.
 HTTP Status Code: 400

  ** ResourceNotFoundException **
+The resource you want to use doesn’t exist\.
+Please check you have provided the correct resource and try again\.
 HTTP Status Code: 400

 ## See Also<a name="API_GetSnapshots_SeeAlso"></a>